Canada women's national rugby league team

 The Canada women's national rugby league team, also known as the Canadian Ravens, represents Canada in international rugby league football tournaments.

 Canada made their debut full international debut in the 2017 Women's Rugby League World Cup, winning one of their three pool matches and making the semi-finals of the six-team tournament.

 The Ravens toured Serbia in September 2019, winning both matches.

-In 2022, Canada hosted the United States of America in April 2022, met Ireland in late October and then in November played three matches in the postposed 2021 Women's Rugby League World Cup.
+In 2022, Canada hosted the United States of America in April 2022, met Ireland in late October and then in November played three matches in the postponed 2021 Women's Rugby League World Cup.

 In September 2023, the Ravens travelled to Jamaica, winning both their matches in the Americas North Championships.

-Canada will be attempting to qualify for the 2026 Women's Rugby League World Cup.
+In the qualification process for the 2026 World Cup, Canada won the Americas tournament but lost to in the semi-finals of the World Series.